 We are not using student reviewers.

 Every participant pays arrangement fee.
 Besides, the Conference doesn’t allows distance participation and if the speaker is absent, he or she will lost the ability of the report to the next conference.

-1. All files should be submitted as a Word document.
+1. All files should be submitted as a MS Word document.

-3. Paper Title to be submitted in native language and English.
-A title of not more than eight words should be provided.
+3. Paper Title to be submitted in English.
+A title of not more than 15 words should be provided.

 Details should be supplied on the Article Title Page including:

 * E-mail address of each author

 Abstract should be: informative (no general words), original, relevant key content and research findings); structured, concise (between 100 and 150 words).

 * Design/methodology/approach (mandatory)